Randal Grichuk Player Props: Rockies vs. Marlins

-Randal Grichuk -- batting .353 in his past 10 games -- will be in action for the Colorado Rockies against the Miami Marlins, with Johnny Cueto on the mound, on July 22 at 1:10 PM ET.
+The Colorado Rockies, including Randal Grichuk and his .647 slugging percentage over his past 10 games, take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Marlins.
+He had a one-hit showing in his most recent game (1-for-4) against the Marlins.

 Randal Grichuk Game Info & Props vs. the Marlins